Rank Inequalities on Knot Floer Homology of Periodic Knots: Motivation from Morse homology

-Any bicomplex $C$ of $\F_2$-vector spaces is a module over the $\F_2[x,y]/(x^2,y^2)$, which is a Frobenius algebra.
+\begin{lemma} Every square subcomplex of a bicomplex of $\F_2$-vector spaces is a direct summand. \end{lemma} \begin{proof} Any bicomplex $C$ of $\F_2$-vector spaces is a module over $\F_2[x,y]/(x^2,y^2)$, which is a Frobenius algebra.
 Any square is a rank 1 free module, and hence projective.
-However, projective modules over a Frobenius algebra are injective as well, and hence summands.
-Hence all squares are summands of $C$, and by considering the quotient of $C$ by all such summands, we may assume $C$ has no such summands.
-In particular, we may assume that for any choice of basis there are no compositions of horizontal and vertical isomorphisms
+However, projective modules over a Frobenius algebra are injective as well, and hence summands. \end{proof}